Chick-fil-A introduces new shake, brings back spicy sandwich

-ATLANTA (WXIN) – Chick-fil-A has rolled out a few new menu items for the fall season.
+Chick-fil-A has rolled out a few new menu items for the fall season, KTLA sister station WXIN reports.

 The chicken chain is debuting an Autumn Spice Milkshake — its answer to the pumpkin-spice craze, seemingly — and bringing back its Grilled Spicy Deluxe Sandwich, described by Chick-fil-A as a “favorite seasonal sandwich.”